-WordPress is a very popular platform for publishing content online and this makes sites hosted on it a regular target to brute force login attempts.
+WordPress’ popularity makes sites hosted on it a regular target to brute force login attempts and other security vulnerabilities.
 Insecure WordPress installations are also commonly used to attack other sites through DDOS attacks.
 These attacks are automated across all the hosting platforms and attempt to find authors that are using default usernames, weak passwords and outdated WordPress installations.

-Most content publishers aren’t aware of the threat posed by hackers and may not even know that a successful attack has taken place before it is too late and they lose their visitors and search engine rankings.
+Most content publishers may not even know that a successful attack has taken place before it is too late and they lose their visitors and search engine rankings.
 Don’t let this happen to you.
-These are the simple security measures that any blogger can implement today to properly secure their WordPress blogs and help prevent hacking attacks and keep your content safe.
+These are the simple security measures that any blogger can implement today to properly secure their WordPress blogs, help prevent hacking attacks and keep your content safe.

 1. Create a new user account